Wyoming district allows armed staff in area cited by DeVos | New Country 923

 DeVos’ comments did not come up during Tuesday night’s discussion, according to a reporter for The Cody Enterprise.

+“It doesn’t have anything to do with grizzly bears,” Schulte said.
+“It has to do with the Wyoming Legislature.”

-The Wyoming Legislature, which passes gun-friendly legislation almost every year, was considering a bill at the same time to let school districts decide whether to allow teachers and other employees to carry concealed weapons.
+The Wyoming Legislature, which passes gun-friendly legislation almost every year, passed a bill in 2017 letting school districts decide whether to allow teachers and other employees to carry concealed weapons.
 Republican Gov. Matt Mead signed the bill into law and schools in the city of Evanston in March become Wyoming’s first to allow armed teachers.

 Tuesday’s vote happened in Park County, which has one of the biggest gun museums in the U.S. and plenty of hunters, outfitters, ranchers and libertarians who like guns.